developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure SIM card slot that is used by the WWAN adapter.

-A given device may or may not support a WWAN adapter.
+A given device might or might not support a WWAN adapter.
 An attempt to configure the WWAN adapter on a device that does not have one results in an error.
-A given device may have a limited number of SIM card slots.
+A given device might have a limited number of SIM card slots.
 An attempt to configure the WWAN adapter to use an unsupported SIM card slot results in an error.
-A given device may support a given SIM car slot, but that SIM car slot may not contain a SIM card.
+A given device might support a given SIM car slot, but that SIM car slot might not contain a SIM card.
 An attempt to configure the WWAN adapter to use a supported but unpopulated SIM card slot results in an error.

 - When a value of ***Slot 1*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 1.